torodean/MIA/README.md

 ### `build/` (if applicable)
 Used for build artifacts, scripts, or platform-specific build outputs.
 This folder may be generated during the build process and is not typically version-controlled.

+### `release/` (if applicable)
+This folder contains (when built) the executables and configuration files built for either combining into a release package or to be used standalone from the folder.

+### `resources/`
+This folder contains resources and configuration files used by the MIA applications and tools.

 ---

 Additional directories may be added as the project evolves to support new tools, modules, or documentation needs.